geoserver/geoserver/doc/en/user/source/community/solr/configure.rst

    :widths: 20 80

    * - ``solr_url``
-     - Provide a link to the SORL server that provides the documents
+     - Provide a link to the SOLR server that provides the documents

-Once the parameters are entered and confirmed, GeoServer will contact the SORL server and fetch a list of layer names and fill the layer chooser page accordingly:
+Once the parameters are entered and confirmed, GeoServer will contact the SOLR server and fetch a list of layer names and fill the layer chooser page accordingly:

 .. figure:: images/solr_layerlist.png